This paper suggests a new algorithm for training deep neural networks that can be run efficiently without a GPU.

 To find alternatives to hardware acceleration in terms of improving deep neural network time performance.

 In this article, the authors use the ideas, previously developed by themselves and other researchers, of adaptive dropouts and locality sensitive hash tables (LSH).
 The main point of the strategy is to selectively drop out the majority of neurons in the network during every training step, thus greatly reducing the number of calculations.
 The neurons that are chosen to be active at each training step are picked among the ones with the largest activations, and using LSH allows this step to be performed efficiently.
 For those interested in the details of this process, I recommend reading the LSH paper.

 The sparsity of the resulting network allows for asynchronous parallelization, since conflicts between updates are unlikely, thus giving a superior performance on systems with many CPU cores as compared to standard TensorFlow-based training.

 The authors discuss various tweaks that can be used to improve the performance of the suggested algorithm and evaluate the performance against Tensorflow on both GPU and CPU systems.
 The two large datasets used for evaluation were Delicious-200K (bookmarks) and Amazon-670K (product to product recommendations) from the Extreme Classification Repository.

 For both datasets, the same fully-connected network with more than 100 million parameters was used.
 All three methods achieved nearly identical performance on the validation set.
-However, the new SLIDE approach was about twice as fast to train as TF-GPU and almost an order of magnitude faster than TF-CPU.
+However, the new SLIDE approach was about twice as fast to train as TensorFlow-GPU and almost an order of magnitude faster than TensorFlow-CPU.